FrittenToni/flowzz-shopping-helper/README.md

 * Sync strains from flowzz.com into local storage
 * Use auto completion to select strains and to see the vendors offering them as well as their prices
 * Get an overview which vendor is selling all selected strains and sort them by price
-* Save, Edit and Delete Presets of strains for quick price comparison
+* Save, edit and delete presets of strains for quick price comparison

 ![extension1](demo/extension1.png)
 ![extension2](demo/extension2.png)

 Hint: This extension has been fully generated with the help of ChatGTP.

-How to use?
+Installation:
 1. Download latest version from [Releases](https://github.com/FrittenToni/flowzz-shopping-helper/releases).
 2. Unzip extension
 3. Open Chrome: chrome://extensions